 If you need a passport in less than two weeks, you can make an appointment with a Regional Passport Agency and provide the following:

-• Proof that your passport is needed within 4 weeks in order to obtain a foreign visa.
+- Proof that your passport is needed within four weeks to obtain a foreign visa.

 To schedule an appointment, call 24/7: 1-877-487-2778